 Carter is incredibly bright and dedicated to his work.
 He believes in representing those most in need when faced with state power.
 He also is a kind, compassionate, and strong advocate in family law.
 I've known Carter for many years and he has both integrity and capability.
 Highest endorsement.

-Andrew Mansfield Bankruptcy & Debt Attorney
+Andrew Mansfield Chapter 7 bankruptcy Attorney

 Relationship: Fellow lawyer in community